hmnshudhmn24/decentralized-journal-web3-reactjs/README.md

 - [ ] Use smart contracts to register entries
 - [ ] NFT-based journal access system
 - [ ] Add themes & markdown support

-## 📄 License
-MIT

----

-Made with ❤️ for Web3 by Open Source Builders